 Activity in the Hawaiian Islands...Aloha oe :)

-Maui Benjamin over 7 years ago
+Maui Benjamin almost 8 years ago

 All active volcanoes are dangerous however given that most of Hawaii volcanoes are shield volcanoes, their eruptions are characterised by low explostivity but there has been a small explosive eruption on a Hawaiian volcano in recent years.
 You have to hike to the lava flows or take a light aircraft over them to see them.
 As someone says its best seeking advice from the authorities if you want to go hiking in this terrain or go on a guided walk if you want to see the flows though if you're just driving through the Volcanoes National Park I wouldn't worry too much unless the authorities warn otherwise & in that case they'd just close the roads & you'll probably have heard through the media about an increase in activity.
-Shield volcanoes do not explode like Mount St Helens or erupt like Mt Etna however active volcanic areas should always be approached with caution & respect because of their unpredictable & dangerous nature.. over 7 years agoAnswered by Hilary
+Shield volcanoes do not explode like Mount St Helens or erupt like Mt Etna however active volcanic areas should always be approached with caution & respect because of their unpredictable & dangerous nature.. almost 8 years agoAnswered by Hilary